pucelle/lupos-vscode/README.md

 # More About

-This plugin is inspired by <https://github.com/mjbvz/vscode-lit-html>, and <https://github.com/runem/lit-analyzer>.
+This plugin was inspired by <https://github.com/mjbvz/vscode-lit-html>, and <https://github.com/runem/lit-analyzer>.